biD3V/PKSMNX/README.md

 ## Notes and Bugs
 - Pokemon info is currently only in English as PKSM-Core does not have the newest information.
 Its fairly easy to add so it should be in the next update.
 - selecting an empty space in a box will cause a crash.
+- You can't change the trainer name even tho it is an input box

 ## Credits
 - The [FlagBrew](https://github.com/FlagBrew) team for [PKSM-Core](https://github.com/FlagBrew/PKSM-Core) which is the save editor backend.